By Jan Philippe Grage

 Once prototypes are refined, 3D printing can be ramped up to accommodate large-scale manufacturing.
 Quality manufacturers don’t just produce 3D-printed parts, but also use their expertise in post-processing to make sure that the component meets specifications.
 The ability to create a component using 3D printing can save time as manufacturers seek to optimize overall system performance.

-Enhance Image Quality
+Enhance Image Quality with 3D Printing

 3D parts can also enhance image quality.
 For example, 3D tungsten anti-scatter grids improve image quality by absorbing unwanted scatter radiation.
 What’s more, they perform even better than their traditionally manufactured counterparts.
 Within Cone Beam CT, for instance, Dunlee’s 2D anti-scatter grids provide an improvement in signal-to-noise ratio up to a factor of 1.7 compared to previous solutions.
 By contributing to image quality, these 3D-printed components support confident diagnoses, and even potentially aid in preventing rescans.